By Cristina Utti MA, MFA

-If you are simply questioning whether or not you can go party for a bit because you have some clean time and think that you are okay now, no one is stopping you.
-But remember all of the pain that brought you into recovery—you never have to feel that again.
+If you are questioning whether or not you can go party, take some time to remember all of the pain that brought you into recovery—and remember that you never have to feel that again.
 Why risk it?
 Ask around—anyone who has relapsed claims it gets worse each time.
-Is your sober time, and more importantly, is your life, worth the risk?
+Is your sober time, and more importantly your life, worth the risk?

 If you or a loved one is suffering a relapse and needs help, contact us today at 800.218.6727.
 Our professionals are standing by.